John-Kanello/Chat-Application/README.md

 # 💬 Real-Time Chat Application

 A web-based real-time chat application built using **Java (Spring Boot)** and **WebSockets (STOMP)**.
-Users can register, log in, and communicate via public and private chats.
+Users can log in, and communicate via public and private chats.
 The app features real-time updates, message history, online user tracking, and unread message counters.

 ---